 I actually have a bag I carry around conferences I’m at that has my logo on it — and it’s a little charred….
 You can’t really see it, and I’m sure people think it’s just a shadow — but yeah.

 I just couldn’t get it to stick, and I was standing on a chair pushing ALL of my body weight (which is not small) onto my household iron, onto my bag.

 In all fairness, that logo still holds tight to the bag (and the small lettering was always too small… my bad).
 Go me!

 Full Disclosure: This is a sponsored conversation written by me on behalf of Cricut.
 They sent me the Cricut Maker & the Cricut Easy Press Machine.
 There was no obligation that my post be positive.
 The opinions and text are all mine.

 In this video you’re going to see my last charred project (that my daughter still loves, bless her heart):

-- I didn’t mention it in the video, but it comes in a few sizes — so you can pick one that fits your storage space and project sizes.
+- I didn’t mention it in the video, but it comes in different sizes — so you can pick one that is the best option your storage space and project sizes.

 - I was SO surprised it worked!
 It worked SO well.
 I’m just thrilled!

 - It takes up much less room than a traditional heat press and works so much better than home iron.

 Ok, here are some helpful tips for your Cricut Easy Press Machine: